erozario/ansible-role-elastizabbix/README.md

 Installation
 ------------

 erozario.elastizabbix is an Ansible role distributed globally using Ansible Galaxy.
-In order to install erozario/grafana role you can use the following command.
+In order to install erozario.elastizabbix role you can use the following command.

     $ ansible-galaxy install erozario.elastizabbix

 This only needs to be setup on one of the zabbix web interface

-- Import the XML template (supports zabbix 2.4 and greater)
+- Import the XML template (supports zabbix 2.4 and greater) files/templates_app_elasticsearch.xml
 - Add node to the newly imported template

 Requirements